arviz-devs/ArviZ.jl/docs/src/index.md

 ArviZ.jl transparently interconverts between `arviz.InferenceData` and our own [`InferenceData`](@ref), used for dispatch.
 `InferenceData` has identical usage to its Python counterpart.

-Functions that in ArviZ return Pandas types here return their [Pandas.jl](https://github.com/JuliaPy/Pandas.jl) wrappers, which are used the same way.
+Functions that in ArviZ return Pandas types here return [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) types.

 ArviZ includes the context managers [`with_rc_context`](@ref) and [`with_interactive_backend`](@ref).
 ArviZ.jl includes functions that can be used with a nearly identical syntax.